Highway-Kebabbery/codecademy_excursion/README.md

 ### Future Work
 Naturally I'm left with more questions than answers after finishing this project, and as a scientist I can't help but discuss areas for future work.
 In the future, I still need to:
 * Work on a collaborative project.
-Using `>> git fetch` was a very unenthusiastic process knowing that nobody had pushed changes to the remote repository while I was working.
+Using `>> git fetch` was a rather uninspiring process knowing that nobody had pushed changes to the remote repository while I was working.
 * Learn more about mobile-first design.
 I can't say without the full context of the coursework that Codeacademy (falsely) assumed I had completed before beginning this project, but I assume they intended for this to be a desktop-based web project.
 I finished the project and everything was acceptable in my laptop's browser.
 However, I later noticed that the site did not display properly on my mobile phone.
 Unfortunately, it's outside the scope of my current goals to go back and fix that issue, but I acknowledge it and would like to return to fix it in the future when it's more directly related to my learning goals.
+* Take better screen recordings...
+ShareX was recommended for capturing/exporting recordings as .gifs, but the quality is bad.
+When it's important, I'll need to make sure any media is legible.

 ## Features
 ![image](demo.gif)